jdmulligan/JETSCAPE-analysis/README.md

 ### Pre-requisites

 Once the JETSCAPE events are generated, we no longer rely on the JETSCAPE package nor its docker container.
-Instead, we analyze the events (jet-finding, writing histograms, etc.) using python.
+Instead, we analyze the events (jet-finding, writing histograms, etc.) using a local python environment.
-For jet-finding, we rely on the package `heppy` which wraps fastjet and fastjet-contribs in python: https://github.com/matplo/heppy
+For jet-finding, we rely on the package heppy[https://github.com/matplo/heppy] which wraps fastjet and fastjet-contribs in python:

 #### One-time setup